GRESB/api-docs/source/includes/_asset-responses.md

 `POST /api/entities/:entity_id/asset_level_data`

-Add a new building by posting a request including the new building's data with a new `partners_id`.
-Buildings not mentioned by `partners_id` will not be changed.
+Add a new building by posting a request including the new building's data.
+A building must have a City, State/Province, and Country in order to be created.
+Note that although the `partners_id` is optional, you need the `partners_id` to identify your asset and retrieve the newly created `gresb_asset_id`.

+Buildings not mentioned by `gresb_asset_id` will not be changed.

 ## Deleting a Building's Data